-Generic Name: silodosin (Pronunciation: SIL oh DOE sin)
+Generic Name: silodosin

 What is silodosin (Rapaflo)?

-white, imprinted with WATSON 151, 4 mg
+capsule, white, imprinted with WATSON 151, 4 mg

-white, imprinted with WATSON 152, 8 mg
+capsule, white, imprinted with WATSON 152, 8 mg

 What are the possible side effects of silodosin (Rapaflo)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include: